Installation¶

 Using SfePy Docker Images¶

-Besides the classical installation we also provide experimental Docker images with ready-to-run Anaconda and Sfepy installation.
+Besides the classical installation we also provide official Docker images with a ready-to-run miniforge-based SfePy installation.

 Before you start using SfePy images, you need to first install and configure Docker on your computer.
 To do this follow official Docker documentation.